misasset/riseup-board/README.md

 ### Speakers

-Speakers have the same access as mentors — they can read everything, post session notes and insights, comment on cohort posts, and answer open Asks.
+Speakers have the same access as mentors: they can read everything, post session notes and insights, comment on cohort posts, and answer open Asks.
 Speaker posts are tagged in teal and surface in the Session Notes section alongside their talk.

 One exception applies: a small number of speakers may have restricted access at the board admin's discretion.
-This is managed quietly and without announcement.

 ---

-## Staying accountable — simply
+## Staying accountable, simply

 Two things, done consistently, are worth more than ten things abandoned by May.